Buddy Farnham

-Mark Raymond "Buddy" Farnham (born May 22, 1987) is an American former professional football wide receiver.
+Mark Raymond "Buddy" Farnham (born May 22, 1987) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was signed by the New England Patriots as an undrafted free agent in 2010.
-He played college football at Brown University, and was a three-time first-team All-Ivy League selection and 2009 co-Ivy League Football Player of the Year.
+He played college football for the Brown Bears, and was a three-time first-team All-Ivy League selection and 2009 co-Ivy League Football Player of the Year.

 High school

-Farnham played football for Andover High School in Andover, Massachusetts where he was a three time All-Conference selection and two time All-State selection.
+Farnham played football for Andover High School in Andover, Massachusetts, where he was a three time All-Conference selection and two-time All-State selection.

 College career

 Farnham was a three-time first-team All-Ivy selection at Brown.
 He was named 2009 co-Ivy League Football Player of the Year with Penn linebacker Jake Lewko.
 Farnham finished the 2009 season with 1,003 receiving yards, the eighth receiver in Brown history to go over 1,000 yards.
 He ranked fifth in the nation in receiving yards per game (100.3), eighth in receptions with 7.4 per game, third in kickoff return yards per return (28.57), and eighth in all-purpose yards (165.10).
 Farnham led the Ivy League in scoring (7.2 points per game) and punt returns (10.36 per return).
 He also established a new Brown record for punt return yards in a career (636 yards).
 For the season, he was first-team All-Ivy as both a wide receiver and a return specialist.

 Farnham won the Ivy League Bushnell Cup in 2009.